 "What Coach Smith began with the Carolina family, Coach Williams continues to grow," says Worthy.
 "The family and camaraderie and success and just the same as when I played here.
 The whole family is a fraternity, and it continues to grow."

-The 2009 Tar Heels won their fourth ACC regular-season title in the last five years, won their fourth straight game at Duke and landed a No. 1 seed in the NCAA Tournament for the third consecutive year.In the NCAA Tournament, Carolina put on a stunning display, winning six games by an average of 20.2 points, the highest margin in 13 years.
-UNC became the first team to win all six games by a dozen or more points.
+The 2009 Tar Heels put on a stunning display in the NCAA Tournament, winning six games by an average of 20.2 points, the highest margin in 13 years.
+UNC became the first national champion to win all six games by a dozen or more points.

 In 2008, Williams led the Tar Heels to a school-record 36 wins, ACC regular-season and Tournament titles and a berth in the Final Four with a win over Louisville in the regional final.
 Hansbrough won every major National Player of the Year award.
 He became the fourth to play for Williams - along with Jayhawks Drew Gooden and Nick Collison and UNC's Sean May - to win National Player of the Year honors since 2002.